matteominin/stream-epsilon/README.md

 ### MongoDB Atlas Setup

-The application requires specific search indexes to be created in MongoDB Atlas:
+The application requires specific search indexes to be created in MongoDB Atlas. **All indexes must be in `READY` status before starting the application.**

 | Collection | Index Name | Type |
 |------------|------------|------|